scalawithcats/scala-with-cats/src/pages/applicatives/index.md

 In previous chapters we saw
-how functors and monads let us transform values using `map` and `flatMap`.
+how functors and monads let us sequence operations using `map` and `flatMap`.
 While functors and monads are
-both immensely useful abstractions, there are certain types of transformation that they cannot represent.
+both immensely useful abstractions, there are certain types of program flow that they cannot represent.

 One such example is form validation.
-When we validate a form we want to return *all* the errors to the user, not simply stop on the first error we encounter.
+When we validate a form we want to return *all* the errors to the user, not stop on the first error we encounter.
 If we model this with a monad like `Either`, we fail fast and lose errors.
 For example, the code below